sagiweizmann/WikiQA/README.md

 _Warning: this downloads a 7.5GB tarball (25GB untarred) and will take some time._

 This stores the data in `data/` at the file paths specified in the various modules' defaults.
-This top-level directory can be modified by setting a `DRQA_DATA` environment variable to point to somewhere else.
+This top-level directory can be modified by setting a `WikiQA_DATA` environment variable to point to somewhere else.

 Default directory structure (see [embeddings](scripts/reader/README.md#note-on-word-embeddings) for more info on additional downloads for training):
 ```
-DrQA
+WikiQA
-├── data (or $DRQA_DATA)
+├── data (or $WikiQA_DATA)
     ├── datasets
     │   ├── SQuAD-v1.1-<train/dev>.<txt/json>
     │   ├── WebQuestions-<train/test>.txt